-- People engaged under a contract for services are independent or self-employed contractors.
+- Contracts for service: the person is an independent or self-employed contractor.
 They are not considered employees and may not be protected by all employment legislation.

-The distinction between these types of contract can sometimes be unclear.
-But the type of contract can have serious implications for the employer and employee in matters such as employment protection legislation, taxation and social welfare.
+The difference between these types of contract can sometimes be unclear.
+However, the type of contract can have serious implications for the employer and employee for employment protection legislation, taxation and social welfare.

-You can find more information in our documents on different types of employment, part-time workers, agency workers and workers on fixed-term or specified purpose contracts.
+You can find out more about different types of employment, part-time workers, agency workers and workers on fixed-term or specified purpose contracts.

 Employment services and supports

 Intreo is a service from the Department of Social Protection that provides a single point of contact for all employment and income supports.